robdevops/check_ntp_clients/README.md

 -h, --help              This help.
 -i, --ignore            Client to ignore.
 Can be specified multiple times.
 -p, --ping              Ping stale clients, ignore any which do not respond.
--s, --source            Source daemon (ntpd, chrony, ntpsec).
+-s, --source            Source daemon (chrony, ntpsec, or ntpd).
 REQUIRED.
 -S, --sudo              Use sudo for chrony source.
 Sudoers must allow '/usr/bin/chronyc -c clients'.
 -w, --warning           Warning threshold.
 Minimum 60.
 Defaults to two days.